 The Benefits of Peppermint Herbal Infusions

-Australia has hit peak winter – that time of year when it feels like it’s always a good time to put the kettle on.
-Whether we’re looking for a warming morning pick-me-up, a soothing post-meal ‘digestive’, or a fragrant way to end the day, we’re increasingly turning to healthy, caffeine-free organic herbal infusions.
-One of the most popular of these, and one the world has embraced for centuries, is peppermint.
-Here, we reveal why so many of us are choosing to reap the benefits of this aromatic infusion day after day, and night after night.
+Whether we’re looking for a warming morning pick-me-up, a soothing post-meal ‘digestive’, or a fragrant way to end the day, Australians are increasingly turning to feel-good, caffeine-free organic herbal infusions.
+One of the most popular of these, and one the world has embraced for centuries, is peppermint herbal tea.
+Here, dive into the timeless appeal of peppermint tea.

 What is Peppermint?

-A beautiful, bright-green herb, peppermint (Mentha x piperita) is actually a hybrid of two species, watermint and spearmint (the latter also known as ‘common’ or ‘garden’ mint).
-One of the most revered and ancient herbs for its medicinal powers (as well as being the default accompaniment to roast lamb!), peppermint has been used to treat everything from aiding digestion to easing muscular cramps, clearing the sinuses and as an antibacterial agent against bugs such as giardia.
+A beautiful, bright-green herb, peppermint (Mentha x piperita) is actually a hybrid of two species, watermint and spearmint (the latter is also known as ‘common’ or ‘garden’ mint).
+It’s one of the most revered and ancient herbs and has popped up throughout history from the Greeks to the Romans, who believed in its medicinal powers.
+Throughout history, peppermint has been used for everything from digestion to nausea and muscle cramps.
 Its chemical make-up offers some insight into why peppermint has such a venerable place in traditional medicine.
-It contains the chemical compounds menthol, known for its antiseptic qualities (goodbye sore throats), and menthone, which gives peppermint its clean, ‘minty’ scent (hello clearer sinuses), and is used in everything from toothpaste and food flavourings to perfume.
-Peppermint essential oil also contains high levels of natural pesticides, making it beloved of organic gardeners, and has long been used as a natural repellent against insects, such as mosquitoes and spiders, and even pesky rodents.
+It contains the chemical compound menthol, which has antiseptic qualities, as well as menthone, which gives peppermint its clean, ‘minty’ scent and is used in everything from toothpaste and food flavourings to perfume.
+Peppermint essential oil also contains high levels of natural pesticides, making it beloved of organic gardeners, and has long been used as a natural repellent against insects, such as mosquitoes, spiders and even pesky rodents.

-As a natural remedy, peppermint – particularly peppermint oil – is believed to have a number of health-giving properties, including:
+As a natural remedy, peppermint – particularly the concentrated peppermint oil – is believed to have a number of properties for vitality, including:

-While a steaming cup of aromatic, organic herbal peppermint tea is a soothing balm in itself, peppermint’s antibacterial properties may help to reduce the unwanted bacteria that linger in your respiratory system, and so help to ward off colds and flu.
-Combining peppermint with ginger, as in Nerada’s Peppermint & Ginger organic infusion, these properties get even more of a boost – and may well add to the overall benefit, too.
+While a steaming cup of aromatic, organic herbal peppermint tea is a soothing balm in itself, peppermint’s natural antibacterial properties can benefit not just the digestive system but all internal systems, including the respiratory system.
+Combining peppermint with ginger, which contains antioxidants, as in Nerada’s Peppermint & Ginger organic infusion, is a feel-good brew for when you need a natural pick-me-up.

 Why choose Nerada organic peppermint herbal infusions?

-Nerada has long been committed to sourcing top-quality, 100% organic ingredients for its Peppermint, and Peppermint & Ginger Organic Herbal Infusions, along with its entire range of sustainably produced organic herbal and green-teas.
-That means Nerada products are grown without use of pesticides, fungicides or artificial chemical fertilisers, making your healthy choices even healthier – for you and our planet.
+Nerada has long been committed to sourcing top-quality, 100% organic ingredients for its Peppermint and Peppermint & Ginger Organic Herbal Infusions, along with its entire range of sustainably produced organic herbal and green teas.
+That means Nerada products are grown without use of pesticides, fungicides or artificial chemical fertilisers, making your choices even healthier – for you and our planet.

-- Simply add boiling water to our Peppermint, and Peppermint & Ginger, infusions for a soothing, sustaining drink to enjoy any time of day or night.
-Don’t add milk, but if you want to sweeten the deal, add a teaspoon of soothing honey to the mix.
+- Simply add boiling water to our Peppermint and Peppermint & Ginger, infusions for a soothing, sustaining drink to enjoy any time of day or night.
+Don’t add milk, but if you want to sweeten the deal, stir through a teaspoon of honey.

 - Of course, peppermint infusions are also delicious served chilled over ice as a refreshing thirst-quencher.
-Just add a sprig of fresh mint and perhaps a slice of cucumber as a garnish.
+Just add a sprig of fresh mint and perhaps a slice of cucumber or lemon as a garnish.

 - This richly aromatic winter lamb recipe by American food writer Joanna Pruess – Moroccan lamb stew with mint tea and apricots – combines that classic pairing of mint and lamb, with the added kick of spices and ginger.